ntampouratzis/Vitamin-V/benchmarks/riscv-vectorized-benchmark-suite/README.md

 ## Overview

 This version of the [RiVEC Benchmark Suite](https://github.com/RALC88/riscv-vectorized-benchmark-suite) includes optimizations for the High Performance Computing (Axpy, matmul, and spmv) kernels, now adapted to use m8_t instead of m1_t to better exploit wider vector configurations under RVV 1.0 (RISC-V Vector Extension 1.0).
 Additionally, the matmul kernel now uses a transposed B matrix layout to improve memory access patterns and computational efficiency.
 These enhancements are part of work supported by the Vitamin_V H2020 project.

+The updated kernels have been tested using GCC/G++ v13.1 within the gem5 v24.1.0.1 simulator environment and are also compatible with physical RISC-V hardware that supports RVV 1.0.

 ## Vectorized apps